 - Having empathy for one another

-Healthy relationships are characterized by fondness and affection.
-Research has shown that the initial passion that marks the start of a new relationship tends to decline over time5 , but this does not mean that the need for affection, comfort, and tenderness lessens.
+Positive relationships are characterized by fondness and affection.
+Research has shown that the initial passion that marks the start of a new relationship tends to decline over time, but this does not mean that the need for affection, comfort, and tenderness lessens.

 Passionate love usually happens during the beginning of a relationship and is characterized by intense longing, strong emotions, and a need to maintain physical closeness.
 This passionate love eventually transforms into compassionate love, which is marked by feelings of affection, trust, intimacy, and commitment.

 While those intense early feelings eventually return to normal levels, couples in healthy relationships are able to build progressively deeper intimacy as the relationship progresses.

 However, it is important to remember that physical needs are different for each individual.
 There is no “right” amount of affection or intimacy.
 The key to a healthy relationship is that both partners are content with the level of affection that they share with their partner.
 A nurturing partnership is characterized by genuine fondness and affection for one another that is expressed in a variety of ways.